Have you had a life changing event that set you back and now you don’t know where to turn?

 Emergency Food Assistance

 ECHO’s clients receive all items free of charge.
-ECHO provides seven days worth of food per visit.
+ECHO provides seven days of food per visit.
 In addition to a large assortment of non-perishable items, clients receive meat, cheese, eggs, butter, flour & sugar.
 We also provide lean proteins, dairy and fresh produce.
 Fresh produce is grown in volunteer-led community gardens such as Bay Life Church.

 ECHO provides each client with twelve outfits and three pairs of shoes.
 Children receive two new pairs of socks and underwear or diapers.